Do not stand at my grave and weep

 Your contribution is appreciated.DonateDonate monthlyDonate yearly

 This virtual garden is a happy, peaceful place where we can walk & visit the dead.
-Those that we loved & lost.
+Those that we loved & lost through illness, injury or old age.

 Above is a tiny snippet of the garden.
 Below you will find videos of the special places created to honour the memory of each dog we were privileged to serve.
 In the centre of the garden is a memorial to every human and non human life lost in the earthquakes of February 2023.